Letter of Intent

-An offer letter basically describes specific job duties, salary, and can even include the actual job description.
-Once they are signed by both parties, offer letters are considered legal documents and can be used to resolve any disputes that might come up relating to employment terms.
-An employment contract is an agreement between the employer and the employee about the terms of employment.
+An employment agreement is an agreement between the employer and the employee about the terms of employment.
 If you have an employment contract, and your employer breaks it, you may be entitled to damages.
 If one party breaches a contract, the other party can sue for damages to compensate for the financial harm caused by the breach.